-To demonstrate compliance with the co-equal goals in the Delta and the current BiOps, CESA authorizations and those for the CWF, an Annual Progress Report will be prepared by the IICG Manager and approved by the IICG.
+To demonstrate compliance with the co-equal goals in the Delta and the current BiOps, CESA authorizations and those for the CWF, an Annual Progress Report will be prepared by the Five Agencies.
 The highlights of the Annual Progress Report will be presented at a public workshop, presentations to the SWRCB, the DSC, DISB and DPIIC and the report will be made available to the public.
+The Five Agencies will also ensure that research carried out by the CSAMP process and IEP meets best science practice standards and results in a high-quality written product that could be included in peer-reviewed scientific outlets, if appropriate.